jrhartog/fdsnws-station2aqms/README.md

                              network

-  Retrieves FDSN StationXML from a fdsn webservice (default=IRIS) and populates (PostgreSQL) AQMS tables station_data, channel_data, and simple_response.
-  Database connection parameters have to be set with environment variables (see above).
+  Retrieves FDSN StationXML from a fdsn webservice (default=IRIS) and populates (PostgreSQL) AQMS tables station_data, channel_data, simple_response, and associated dictionary tables (d_abbreviation, d_unit, d_format).
+Database connection parameters have to be set with environment variables DB_NAME, DB_HOST, DB_PORT, DB_USER, and optionally, DB_PASSWORD.
+The tables will be created if they do not exist yet.
 Alternatively it can be run with the -f flag to save the meta-data to a StationXML file instead.
-Log messages are written to fdsnws-station2aqms.log .
+Logs are written to fdsnws-station2aqms.log.

   positional arguments: